Payero/ccdp-engine/Documentation/WORKFLOW.md

 - Terminator, a better terminal, *yum install terminator*

 Now that dependencies and applications are install, it's time to configure the environment.
-A workspace should be designated for Eclipse, so use the following commands to make a new directory for the workspace and finally clone the repo:
+A workspace should be designated for Eclipse, so use the following commands to make a new directory for the workspace:

 ```shell
 # Go to home directory